Skip to Main Content

 The Web Content Accessibility Guideline: De Facto Standard for Digital Accessibility

 The Web Content Accessibility Guidelines (WCAG), developed by the international web standards group, the W3C, stand as the de facto standard for digital accessibility.
-These guidelines, in their current version 2.1, are recognized and adhered to in various legal contexts.
-Although WCAG 2.2 and the anticipated WCAG 3.0 are on the horizon, the practical standard for digital accessibility, especially to avoid litigation and ensure web accessibility, remains WCAG 2.1 A and AA levels in the United States and Canada, and will be for years.
+These guidelines, in their current version 2.2 (published in November 2023), are recognized and adhered to in various legal contexts.
+Although WCAG 2.2 is now the current version, companies are and will continue to be held to WCAG 2.1 AA for a few more years.
 Learn more about the new WCAG 2.2 standard.

 How Do I Make My Website ADA Compliant?